Sebastian Manson: 2024

-Manson has so far had a superb 2024, and overall he has amassed 26 wins in 38 races in the New Zealand Championship and the North and South Island Series.
-This has proved to be a breakthrough year for Manson so far, as he won eight and recorded twelve podiums in the North Island Series, and has already finished second in the New Zealand Championship, and has won the South Island Series.
+Manson had a successful 2024, and overall he amassed 29 wins across the New Zealand Championship and the North and South Island Series.
+This also proved to be a breakthrough year for Manson, as he won eight and recorded twelve podiums in the North Island Series, and has already finished second in the New Zealand Championship, and won the South Island Series.

 Formula Regional

+2024

 In early 2024, it was announced that Manson would be contesting the final two rounds of the 2024 Formula Regional Oceania Championship, with Giles Motorsport, as he turned sixteen and was eligible for the championship.
 He competed in the New Zealand Grand Prix weekend, with a best result of eighth at Highlands Motorsport Park.
 Manson was then selected by the Birth Racing Project alongside Aussie Jesse Lacey to race in the 2024 Formula Regional Japanese Championship.
 He secured his first pole position at Sugo, in the second round of the championship.

+2026

+During pre-season, Manson raced in the Formula Regional Oceania Trophy with M2 Competition.

 USF Pro 2000 Championship

+2025

 On December 17, 2024, it was announced Manson would join the 2025 grid with TJ Speed Motorsports.

+2026

+Manson will remain in USF Pro 2000 for 2026, moving to Turn 3 Motorsport.